chrismo/platform-ws-services/README.md

 - `client`: where the alert came from
 - `check`: object
 - `check.name`: this is a combination of the alert name and the capsule name; in order for the system to process the alert properly, the first part of the name (i.e. everything before the first `-`) should match the `capsule_name` attribute
-- `check.capsule_name`: name of the capsule, typically in the form of redisX, elasticsearchX, mongodbX, etc. where 'X' is a number, 0 is always fine for testing of course
+- `check.capsule_name`: name of the capsule, typically in the form of `redisX`, `elasticsearchX`, `mongodbX`, etc. where 'X' is a number, 0 is always fine for testing of course
 - `check.output`: human readable text regarding the alert
 - `check.status`: one of 0/1/2/3 and match with the below constants, if you want to test a notification, set the value to 1, 2, or 3; if you want to resolve a notification, set the value to 0
 ```Go